 Head Men's Coach - University of Mobile

-Daniel Whelan begins his third season at the helm of the UMobile men’s soccer program in 2016 after earning SSAC Coach of the Year honors in 2014 and leading the team to back-to-back SSAC Regular Season Championships.
-He previously spent five seasons at UMobile as assistant coach, with prior stops at Spring Hill and Embry-Riddle.
+Daniel Whelan completed his sixth season at the helm of the UM men’s soccer program in 2019 after leading the Rams to a record of 17 wins, 2 Ties and 2 losses.
+He previously spent five seasons at UM as assistant coach, with prior stops at Spring Hill and Embry-Riddle.

 Head Coach at Mobile (2014-Present)

 Brian Person completed his 13th season as the coach of the UM women’s soccer program this fall.
 He has garnered 3 SSAC Coach of the year honors and has led the Rams to the SSAC regular season or tournament title 4 out of the past 6 seasons.
 In addition, Person has guided the Rams to the NAIA National Tournament for 10 consecutive seasons.

 Marc Joseph begins his first season as assistant coach for the University of Mobile’s men’s soccer program in 2016.
 Joseph played for the Rams 2010-11 and has since been coaching high school and travel ball in Delray Beach, Fla.
 UMobile went a combined 33-7-3 in Joseph’s two seasons and advanced to the Round of Four at the NAIA National Tournament in 2010.

 Austin Brown begins his third season as assistant coach for the UMobile women’s soccer team in 2016 after helping guide the team to back-to-back SSAC Championships and NAIA National Championship appearances.
 Brown previously spent two seasons as an assistant at Harding University after a four-year playing career at Harding.
 He also spent two seasons in the PDL.